chengjilai/mmcif_parser/python/mmcif_parser_py/README.md

 # mmcif-parser (Python bindings)

+> Looking for the repo overview?
+Check the [top-level README](../../README.md).
+> The details below cover the PyO3 binding specifically.

 Python wheels generated from the `mmcif-core` and `mmcif-analyze` Rust crates.
 The extension module exposes a high-level `Structure` type that mirrors the Rust data model and offers convenience helpers for spatial queries.